Erythrina vespertilio: Description

 The small tree has a straggly habit and typically grows to a height of 6 to 10 m.
 The trunk has a diameter of approximately 0.3 m.
 It has thorns on the trunk and branches with bark that is deeply furrowed and corky and creamy-grey in colour.

-That leaves are bifoliolate or trifoliolate and are 10 to 15 cm long.
+The leaves are bifoliolate or trifoliolate and are 10 to 15 cm long.
 The leaflets have a broad wedge-shape with three lobes, resembling a bat's open wings.
 The leaflets are 7 to 12 cm long and 5 to 12 cm wide.
 The species is deciduous in the dry season.

 The tree blooms between August and September producing scarlet to orange-red pea flowers that are 3 to 4 cm long are found on terminal racemes 5 to 25 cm in length.
 The flowers have a calyx that is 1.5 to 2.5 cm long and petals that are about 3 cm long.
 There are usually ten stamens.
 Flowering usually occurs when the tree is leafless.

 The seeds resemble beans and are orange to dark yellow in colour with a length of about 1.2 cm found in pods that are 6 to 12 cm long and 1.5 to 1.8 cm wide.